How blockchain technology could influence property transactions

-Blockchain technology has attracted a lot of attention in recent years, particularly due to its application in the field of cryptocurrencies.
+Blockchain technology has caused quite a stir in recent years, particularly through its application in the field of cryptocurrencies.
 However, the revolutionary properties of this technology could extend far beyond the financial sector and also have a significant impact on property transactions.
-But how exactly could blockchain be integrated into ALKIS, the ALB, land administration and parcel management?
+But how exactly could the integration of blockchain into ALKIS, the ALB, the Property management and parcel management work?
 And which Advantages What does this mean for geographic information systems (GIS) in Germany?

 Imagine if every property transaction - be it the purchase, sale or lease of parcels of land - could be recorded in an unchangeable, transparent ledger (= "cash book").
 This would not only prevent manipulation, but also significantly reduce the administrative burden.
 Blockchain could therefore act as a kind of digital notary's office that stores property information securely and traceably.